E3SM-Project/gdess/README.md

 Check out the demonstration notebooks in `notebooks/demo/` for how to run recipes for CMIP6 model output, NOAA Globalview+ Obspack, and E3SM model output.

+**Note:** It seems that recipes involving CMIP data won't work when on the PNNL VPN (presumably because the VPN blocks retrieval of the CMIP data catalog using a web URL, which is initiated by the `intake` package).

 ## Installation